scottsabre/openapi-generator-demo/README.md

 Generate OpenApi (Swagger 2.0) Model

 The goal of this project is to demo how a GSON-compatible POJO mode may be generated from a Swagger 2.0 JSON Schema utilizing a Maven plugin.
-This approach allows for modification of the schema without the need to manually code and re-code POJO object.
-The generated model can be directly serialized/deserialized using KafkaTemplate without manual transformation or mapping.
+This approach allows for modification of the schema without the need to manually code and re-code POJO classes.
+I have used the generated model in Kafka, MongoDB, and Mapstruct implementations without the need for any modification.
-In this example, I only need the model, so I exclude API generation and focus on model generation only.
+In this example, I only need the model, so I exclude API generation and allow model generation only.
 This project is a single maven module, however typically you would pair this module with other service-oriented modules packaged together.
 Note: The output model POJOs are included in this project for reference only.
 Typically, you would generate the model and .gitignore them, or else package as a jar and add as a dependency to other modules.
+Either way, best practice is to exclude the generated model from source control and allow the build to generate the classes.

 Required Components:
 - Swagger 2.0 model
 - maven
-- yaml editor (Swagger editor or KaiZen plugin for Eclipse)
+- yaml editor (Swagger editor and/or KaiZen plugin for Eclipse)

 How-to:
 - For this example, I created a Spring Boot application using Spring Initializr.